-A new girl may receive a special Welcome Bag and the Rainbow flip book.
-The first side of this book is Ready for Rainbows, designed to help her understand what Rainbows is all about.
-It contains lots of fun drawing and coloring activities, and a story featuring a Rainbow called Olivia.
+A special Welcome Bag and Rainbow flip book are available for new Rainbows.
+The first side of the book is Ready for Rainbows, designed to help her understand what Rainbows is all about.
+It contains lots of fun drawing and coloring activities and a story featuring a Rainbow called Olivia.

 The Rainbow activity programme

 The Rainbow Jigsaw has four areas: